tecladocode/rest-apis-flask-python/guides/Heroku Tutorial.md

 # Deploying our app onto Heroku

-In this section, we will descrbe in length on how to deploy our app onto Heroku.
+In this section, we will describe in length on how to deploy our app onto Heroku.

 ## Preparing our code

 Before we start deploying our app into Heroku, we need to make some preparation:
-- We will be using GitHub to store our application source code and make it available for Heorku.
+- We will be using GitHub to store our application source code and make it available for Heroku.
 - We need to add a few files to allow Heroku to understand and run our application.

 We will explain exactly how to do it in this section.